boldbi/boldbi-embedded-sdk/README.md

 **Bugs**

+* Fixed the issue in the cloud environment where font customization support is not applied to the exporting in JS-based embedding.
-* Shown valid error message when an invalid item id used in JavaScript-based widget embedding.
+* Shown valid error message when a dashboardId is passed in the datasourceId parameter in JS-based DataSource embedding.

-* Shown valid error message if user email is not used in authorization server in JavaScript-based embedding.
+* Shown valid error message when embedding the widget without detail in JS-based embedding.

-* Fixed the save window popup issue in fullscreen in JavaScript-based embedding.
+* Fixed an issue where the saved view name is not showing in the filterOverview panel in JS-based embedding.

-**Improvements**

-* Applied font customization support for exporting the dashboard in JavaScript-based embedding.

 ## License Information